-Assam downtown University is a premier higher educational institution which offers Bachelor, embodies the vision and mission of the university.
+Assam downtown University is a premier higher educational institution which offers Bachelor, Master, and Ph.D. degree programmes across various faculties.
+These programmes, collectively embodies the vision and mission of the university.
 In keeping with the vision of evolutionary changes taking place in the educational landscape of the country, the university has restructured the course curriculum as per the guidelines of National Education Policy 2020.
 This document contains outline of teaching and learning framework and complete detailing of the courses.
 This document is a guide book for the students to choose desired courses for completing the programme and to be eligible for the degree.
 This volume also includes the prescribed literature, study materials, texts, and reference books under different courses as guidance for the students to follow.